-After considering the results relative to the performance goals, the Compensation Committee approved cash incentive awards for the named executive officers, other than the CEO, that were determined by applying the performance results to the methodology under the plan for calculating awards.
-In the case of the CEO, the committee made a recommendation to the other independent directors with respect to the CEO's cash incentive award, and all of the independent directors, as a group, approved the final payout.
-The committee did not identify any non-recurring, unusual or extraordinary events that required adjustments to actual performance results for 2016 and did not exercise its discretion under the plan to adjust awards downward.
+After considering these performance results, the Compensation Committee approved cash incentive awards for the named executive officers other than the CEO.
+The committee made a recommendation to the other independent directors regarding the CEO's annual cash award, and the independent directors, acting as a committee of the Board of Directors, approved the final payout for our CEO's award.
+The Compensation Committee and the independent directors did not exercise their discretion under the plan to adjust awards downward.
+The cash incentive award payouts of the named executive officers are shown in the table below.